eikemx/Brevo-Recipe/README.md

 npm test
 ```

-The test suite is located in `./brevo.spec.ts` and covers the main functionalities of the Brevo integration:
+The test suite is located in `middleware/datasource/src/mails/brevo.spec.ts` and covers the main functionalities of the Brevo integration.

 ### Test Coverage

 1. **Account Information Retrieval**
-   - Successful fetching of account information
-   - Error handling when fetching account information fails

 2. **Contact Creation**
-   - Successful creation of a contact with full details
-   - Handling of empty contact data
-   - Validation of email addresses
-   - Correct usage of the BrevoGender enum

 3. **Transactional Email Sending**
-   - Successful sending of a transactional email

 4. **Error Handling**
-   - Proper logging and throwing of errors with the `handleBrevoError` function

 5. **Edge Cases and Input Validation**
-   - Handling of empty contact data
-   - Handling of invalid email addresses

-### Test Structure

-The tests use Jest's mocking capabilities to mock the Brevo SDK (`@getbrevo/brevo`) and isolate the functionality of our integration.
-Each main function (`brevoGetAccount`, `createBrevoContact`, `sendBrevoEmail`, and `handleBrevoError`) has its own describe block with multiple test cases.

 ### Extending the Test Suite

-When adding new features or modifying existing ones, make sure to update or add corresponding tests in `brevo.spec.ts`.
+When adding new features or modifying existing ones, make sure to update or add corresponding tests in `middleware/datasource/src/mails/brevo.spec.ts`.
 This helps maintain the reliability and robustness of the integration.

 ## Logging

-The integration uses a logger (import it from your favorite logging library) to track operations and errors.
+The integration uses a logger to track operations and errors.
 Ensure you have a logging mechanism in place.

 ## Error Handling

-The `handleBrevoError` function in `brevo.ts` provides centralized error handling.
+The `handleBrevoError` function in `middleware/datasource/src/mails/brevo.ts` provides centralized error handling.
 It logs errors and can be extended to handle specific error types or perform additional actions.

 ## Types and Interfaces